How Much Screen Time is Too Much? 4 Expert Screen Use Tips for Parents

-In 2016, the clear answer is no. Students are digital natives, cutting their teeth on iPad apps as toddlers, and operating DVD players and smartphones before they enter kindergarten.
-Now, why should we be surprised that today’s students see online academic coaching as the best way to get the support they need to get organized, manage their time, plan their work, and do well in school?
-After all, they use Skype and Facetime and Google Hangout pretty much on a daily basis.
+In 2022, the clear answer is no. Students are digital natives, cutting their teeth on iPad apps as toddlers, and operating smartphones before they enter kindergarten.
+Now, why should we be surprised that today’s students see online coaching as the best way to get the support they need to get organized, manage their time, plan their work, and do well in school?
+After all, they use Skype and Facetime, and Google Hangout pretty much on a daily basis.
 They make friends and maintain their friendships using technology, so doesn’t it follow that establishing rapport with a coach online is not that different?

-The students we’ve worked with via online academic coaching love its flexibility and convenience.
-Need to check in with your coach before a big essay test for just 30 minutes?
+The students we’ve worked with via online Executive Function coaching love its flexibility and convenience.
+Need to check in with your coach before a big essay test for a few minutes?
 No problem.
 Want to set up several 15-minute sessions during a busy week to make sure you’re on track?
 Done!
 Dealing with a head cold or icy roads?
 No need to cancel online coaching sessions due to seasonal germs or weather woes.
 And the fact that this academic support comes without the need for Mom or Dad to drive their child to a coaching session during rush hour keeps all parties breathing a little easier.

-What about results?
-Is online academic coaching effective at transforming students who are struggling?
+What about the results?
+Is online coaching effective at transforming students who are struggling?
 Read what Karen, a mom from Concord, MA, shared with us recently:

 “Our 19 year old son was struggling with organizational skills, motivation, and academic focus during his fall semester of sophomore year.
 We did not appreciate the extent of his challenges and the resultant anxiety until the semester was nearly over.
 At that point, he was in such crisis that he was willing to accept help from a coach at Beyond BookSmart, and we had the intake and began coaching during the week of Thanksgiving.
 At this point, he was so discouraged that he did not feel like the semester was salvageable.